videosdk-live/videosdk-docs/docs/tutorials/customized-layout.md

 - Your development `localhost` URL is not considered as a `templateUrl`.
 - SSL must be enabled on your website.
+- VideoSDK recorder only supports 4 participants on the screen due to resources limitations. your template url will be assigned 2.5 to 3 cpu and 2-3 GB of memory. your recording will be ternminated if those limits are reached.

 :::